Senate energy bill falls apart amid dispute over coolants

-The measure is widely supported in both parties but stalled this week amid a dispute over a proposed amendment to impose a 15-year phasedown of hydrofluorocarbons, or HFC’s, that are used as coolants in refrigerators and air conditioners.
-HFC’s are considered a major driver of global warming and are being phased out worldwide.
+The bill is widely supported in both parties but stalled this week amid a dispute over a proposed amendment to impose a 15-year phase down of hydrofluorocarbons, or HFCs, that are used as coolants in refrigerators and air conditioners.
+HFCs are considered a major driver of global warming and are being phased out worldwide.

-Republican Sen. John Kennedy of Louisiana and Democratic Sen. Tom Carper of Delaware pushed for the amendment, which they said would give U.S. companies needed certainty to produce “next-generation” coolants used as an alternative to HFC’s.
+Republican Sen. John Kennedy of Louisiana and Democratic Sen. Tom Carper of Delaware pushed for the amendment, which they said would give U.S. companies the certainty needed to produce “next-generation” coolants as an alternative to HFCs.
 Both men represent states that are home to companies that produce the alternative refrigerants.

 The Kennedy-Carper amendment is supported by at least three dozen senators, including 17 Republicans who signed on as co-sponsors.
 But the amendment is opposed by Senate GOP leadership, including Senate Majority Leader Mitch McConnell and Sen. John Barrasso, chairman of the Senate Environment and Public Works Committee.

-A spokesman for Barrasso, R-Wyo., said the measure could add a layer of “new federal rules on a patchwork of current or future state rules” regarding HFC’s, adding that consumers and businesses need clear rules and regulatory certainty.
+Barrasso, R-Wyo., said the measure could add a layer of new federal rules on a patchwork of current or future state rules regarding HFCs.
+He wants language in the amendment ensuring that states will not impose stricter requirements than the federal rule.

+Proponents said that states are likely to adhere to the federal standard, as they have done on other environmental issues, and that language preempting state action would set a bad precedent.

 With no agreement on the HFC language, the energy bill was derailed Monday night on a procedural vote, 47-44.
 The vote was well short of the 60 votes needed to proceed to a floor debate.